ScribeUp/scribeup-sdk-react-native/README.md

 ---

 ## Quick Start
+To initialize the ScribeUp Experience, an authenticated URL will need to be generated first.
+Your server can generate the url by sending a POST request to the `/v1/auth/users/init` endpoint.
+DO NOT ever send this request from the client side and publicly expose your API keys.

+The view url returned is valid for 5 minutes, after which it expires and can no longer be used.

-For details on completing authentication and generating a valid URL, please visit [ScribeUp Documentation](https://docs.scribeup.io).
+For details on completing authentication and generating a valid authenticated URL, please visit [ScribeUp Documentation](https://docs.scribeup.io).

 ```jsx
 import { SubscriptionManager } from '@ScribeUp/react-native-scribeup-sdk';